colintbowers/DependentBootstrap.jl/README.md

 * `dboot(...)::T_level2` -> Identical to dbootlevel2
 * `dbootvar(...)::Float64` -> Identical to `dboot` but automatically sets `flevel2` to `var` (the sample variance function)
 * `dbootconf(...)::Vector{Float64}` -> Identical to `dboot` but automatically sets `flevel2` to the anonymous function `x -> quantile(x, [0.025, 0.975])`, so the level 2 distribution parameter is a 95% confidence interval.
 In addition to the usual keywords, the keyword version of this function also accepts the keyword `alpha::Float64=0.05`, which controls the width of the confidence interval.
 Note, `0.05` corresponds to a 95% confidence interval, `0.1` to a 90% interval, and `0.01` to a 99% interval (and so on).
 * `optblocklength(...)::Float64` -> Returns the optimal block length.
 If `data` is a multivariate dataset, then the core function signatures include an optional additional input `[, f::Function=median]`.
-In this situation, the optimal block length is calculated for each column of the input `data` with and then `f` is applied to reduce this `Vector{Float64}` to a single `Float64` optimal block length estimate.
+In this situation, the optimal block length is calculated for each column of the input `data` and then `f` is applied to reduce this `Vector{Float64}` to a single `Float64` optimal block length estimate.
 As can be seen, the default transformation is `median`.

 The function `bandwidth_politis_2003{T<:Number}(x::AbstractVector{T})::Tuple{Int, Float64, Vector{Float64}}` is not exported, but the docstrings can be accessed using `?DependentBootstrap.bandwidth_politis_2003` at the REPL.
 This function implements the bandwidth selection procedure from Politis (2003) discussed above, and may be of independent interest to some users.